OSGeo/PROJ/docs/source/operations/projections/omerc.rst

     No rectification (not "no rotation" as one may well assume).
     Do not take the last step from the skew uv-plane to the map XY plane.
-This option is probably only marginally useful, but remains for (mostly) historical reasons.
+    .. note:: This option is probably only marginally useful, but remains for (mostly) historical reasons.

 .. option:: +no_off